zsxkib/cog-mmaudio/README.md

 ## Training Datasets

 MMAudio was trained on several datasets, including [AudioSet](https://research.google.com/audioset/), [Freesound](https://github.com/LAION-AI/audio-dataset/blob/main/laion-audio-630k/README.md), [VGGSound](https://www.robots.ox.ac.uk/~vgg/data/vggsound/), [AudioCaps](https://audiocaps.github.io/), and [WavCaps](https://github.com/XinhaoMei/WavCaps).
 These datasets are subject to specific licenses, which can be accessed on their respective websites.
 We do not guarantee that the pre-trained models are suitable for commercial use.
 Please use them at your own risk.

+## Update Logs

+- 2024-12-14: Removed the `ffmpeg<7` requirement for the demos by replacing `torio.io.StreamingMediaDecoder` with `pyav` for reading frames.
+The read frames are also cached, so we are not reading the same frames again during reconstruction.
+This should speed things up and make installation less of a hassle.
+- 2024-12-13: Improved for-loop processing in CLIP/Sync feature extraction by introducing a batch size multiplier.
+We can approximately use 40x batch size for CLIP/Sync without using more memory, thereby speeding up processing.
+Removed VAE encoder during inference -- we don't need it.
+- 2024-12-11: Replaced `torio.io.StreamingMediaDecoder` with `pyav` for reading framerate when reconstructing the input video. `torio.io.StreamingMediaDecoder` does not work reliably in huggingface ZeroGPU's environment, and I suspect that it might not work in some other environments as well.

 ## Citation